How to Prepare Your Health History for Your OB Visit

 Armed with your health histories, your doctor can explain the different genetic tests available to you and your partner.
 And together, you’ll make a decision about what tests you might want to get.

 If your doctor doesn’t take an extensive family history, or doesn’t do genetic counseling, you may want to find someone else to talk you through the process.
 Usually, your hospital has a staff that can do this.
 If not, check out the American Congress of Medical Genetics website, where you can search for a counselor near you.

 Want a preview?
-Here are the questions you can expect:
+Here are some genetic screening questions you can expect:

-[ ] Will you be age 35 or older on your due date?
+Will you be 35 years old or older on your due date?

 Do any of these conditions run in your family or the baby’s father’s family?

 Thalassemia (most common in Italian, Greek, Mediterranean and Asian backgrounds)